AdobeDocs/campaign-classic.fr-FR/help/campaign/using/marketing-campaign-monitoring.md

 You can look up the status of deliveries by clicking the **[!UICONTROL Deliveries]**, which is accessible via the Adobe Campaign home page.
 Voir Suivi [des remises](#delivery-tracking).

-Les informations concernant les processus exécutés dans une campagne sont collectées dans l’ **[!UICONTROL Edit > Audit]** onglet de la campagne.
-Vous pouvez y afficher la liste des livraisons de la campagne.
+Information concerning the processes executed in a campaign are collected in the **[!UICONTROL Edit > Audit]** tab of the campaign.
+There, you can view the list of deliveries in the campaign.
 Voir [Suivi d’une campagne](#tracking-a-campaign).